Entry to the Sixth Form (Year 12)

 The points system is as follows:

 Grade 9 = 9 points, Grade 8 = 8 points , Grade 7 = 7 points, Grade 6 = 6 points , Grade 5 = 5 points, Grade 4 = 4 points, Grade 3 = 3 points, Grade 2 = 2 points, Grade 1 = 1 point.

 Places will be allocated on the basis of overall GCSE performance.
 This is based on a points system for the student's 8 best GCSE grades including English, Mathematics, subject to the following:

 - An applicant must meet the standards outlined in the criteria for admission (above);

-- In accordance with legislation the allocation of places for children with the following will take place first; Education, Health and Care Plan (Children and Families Act 2014).
+- In accordance with legislation the allocation of places for children with the following will take place first; Statement of Special Educational Needs (Education Act 1996) or Education, Health and Care Plan (Children and Families Act 2014).
 Remaining places will be allocated in accordance with this policy.